Mr-Bossman/SD_Swap/README.md

 ### Software
-To swap the SD card between the host PC and the SBC you run `sdswap 0` or `sdswap 1`.
+To swap the SD card between the host PC and the SBC you run `sdswap -t` or `sdswap -c`.

- `1` is the host PC while `0` is the SBC.
+ `-c` is the host PC while `-t` is the SBC.
 You can also chose which device to use if you have multiple attached.
-To do this run `sdswap 1` to print the found devices and type `sdswap 1-4 1` or another USB number.
-I have future plans to write this script for Windows and OSX.
+To do this run `lsusb` to show available the devices and type `sdswap -a 1-4 -c` in the format of `busNumber-deviceNumber`.
+I have future plans to write this script for Windows.

 ```
 $ sdswap -h

-To switch the SD card to USB run:
-sdswap 1
-To switch the SD card to SBC run:
-sdswap 0
-To print the block dev run:
-sdswap p

-If you have multiple devices run either of the above.
-Then run with the last param the same as above:
-sdswap $(Your USB number) 0

-NOTE:
+Usage: sdswap [-h] [-p] [-c | -t] [-l location] [-a address] [-s serial] [-i VID:PID]
+  -h, --help          Show this help message.
-When printing the block device the script waits until the device exists
+  -p, --print         Prints the block device
+  -c, --controller    Switches to PC.
+  -t, --target        Switchest to target.
+  -l, --location      Set location.
+  -a, --address       Set address.
+  -s, --serial        Serial number.
+  -i, --id            Set the PID and VID.
+  -e, --exact         Use exact location.
+If no options are given, the script will print the current status of the SDswap device.
+If --print and --controller are given at the same time, the script will wait for the
+SDswap device to be attached to the PC and then print the block device path.

 Examples:
+# sdswap
+SDswap is attached to PC.

+# sdswap -p
+/dev/sda

 # sdswap 0
-Uisng device /sys/bus/usb/devices/3-4
+Multiple devices found.

-# sdswap 0
+# sdswap -l 3-1.1 -t
-Uisng device /sys/bus/usb/devices/3-4
-Already off.

-# sdswap p
+# sdswap -a 3-19 -pc
 /dev/sda

-# sdswap 0
-Multiple devices found!
-Pass a usb number as param 1...
-Usb num: 3-4
-Usb num: 3-1

-# sdswap 3-1 0
-Uisng device /sys/bus/usb/devices/3-1
 ```

 To manually controll the port use: